21 Types of Insects in the Amazon Rainforest

 It’s a mystery why, yet most butterflies have transparent wings coated in multicolored scales.

-If you were to remove the thin scales, the wings would be completely transparent!
+If you remove the thin scales, the wings will be completely transparent!

 Because their wings are see-through, these butterflies are extremely difficult to locate.

-Regarding stealth, the glass wing butterfly ranks high among the types of insects in the Amazon rainforest.
+Regarding stealth, the glass wing butterfly ranks high among the insects in the Amazon rainforest.

-Nevertheless, these butterflies can be lethal to any predator that manages to grab one of them.
+Nevertheless, these butterflies can be lethal to any predator who can grab one of them.

 Adults of this species aggressively seek out deadly flowers packed with pyrrolizidine alkaloid poisons and consume those blossoms as a food source.